msfchen/deep_learning/attentionmodel/README.md

   - The Spanish to English NMT system uses a Bidirectional LSTM Encoder and a Unidirectional LSTM Decoder.
   - At each decoder timestep, the decoder hidden state is the query and all encoder hidden states are values.
 We get the attention scores using multiplicative attention.
   - We concatenate the attention output with the decoder hidden state and pass it through a linear layer, a Tanh, and a Dropout to attain the combined-output vector, which is used to produce a probability distribution over target words.
   - The loss at that timestep is the softmax cross entropy loss between the probability distribution and the actual target word.
+  - Beam Search Decoding is applied.
+We keep track of the k (beam size) most probable partial translations (hypotheses) on each step.
+For the highest-scoring hypothesis at end, we backtrack to obtain the full hypothesis.